Lyapunov stability of the Euler method: Theory

 \subsection{Stable sets}

-The d-Lyapunov requirement around a point in \cref{thm:strict} can be too stringent in applications.
-When that happens, it is still possible to verify it around a set.
-This calls for extending the notion of d-stability from points to sets.
+The d-Lyapunov requirement around a point in \cref{thm:stable_point} can be too stringent in applications.
+When that happens, it is still possible to verify it in some regions around a set.
+This calls for extending the notion of d-stability from points to sets, mimicking the existing extension for stability \cite[Definition 8.1]{han2017attractors}.

 \begin{definition} Given $F:\mathbb{R}^n \rightrightarrows \mathbb{R}^n$, a set $X \subseteq \mathbb{R}^n$ is d-stable if

 for any $\{x_k\}_{k\in \N} \subseteq \mathbb{R}^n$ such that $x_{k+1} \in x_k + \alpha_k F(x_k)$ for all $k\in\N$. \end{definition}